geekabhinav/sapientnitro-cart/README.md

 # Features covered
 * Fetching products and API hits from HackerEarth API
-* Sorting the products on the fly using price, rating and purchased count
+* Sorting products on the fly using price, rating and purchased count
 * Search (filter) products on the fly
 * Typeahead during search
 * Responsive design